 - Oprah Winfrey: The media mogul and philanthropist is known for her persuasive communication style, which has helped her build a loyal following of fans and supporters.
 Winfrey’s ability to connect with audiences on an emotional level has made her a powerful influencer and advocate for social causes.

-How to Become a Persuasive LeaderTo become a persuasive leader, one must first understand the purpose and benefits of persuasive leadership.
-Persuasion is convincing your team to take specific actions to achieve organizational goals.
+How to become a persuasive leader?To become a persuasive leader, one must first understand the purpose and benefits of persuasive leadership.
+Persuasion in leadership is convincing your team to take specific actions to achieve organizational goals.
 This means aligning your team’s goals with the organization’s mission and ensuring that your team understands how their work contributes to the organization’s overall success.
 However, if you want to work on becoming a more persuasive leader as a manager, here are some steps you can take:

 - Assess your current communication skills: Start by assessing your existing communication skills, including active listening, communicate clearly, and persuade others.
 You can ask for colleague feedback or take communication skills assessments to identify areas for improvement.

 - Develop your emotional intelligence: Emotional intelligence is essential for persuasive leaders.
 It involves the ability to understand and manage your own emotions, as well as the feelings of others.
 You can work on developing your emotional intelligence by practicing self-awareness, empathy, and active listening.